 “Big brands are getting smarter everyday about the need for a steady stream of smart, unique perspectives into thinking,” said Jim Cuene, president of GoKart Labs, a 50-person digital innovation consultancy.
-“Some brands are working with smaller agencies just to get new thinking and new energy into the mix.”
+“Some brands hire smaller agencies just to get new thinking and new energy into the mix.”

-But there are a few other attributes and wants of these brands that agencies should understand if they want to gain the attention of that next big client.
-Here’s why your agency might be an appealing alternative to your competitors:
+But there are a few other attributes and needs of these big brands that agencies should understand if they want to get hired.

 More brands are moving marketing work in-house -- ANA reported a 16% from 2008 to 2013.
 And the Society of Digital Agencies 2015 Report found that there was a 13% increase of marketers who said they were not working with outside agencies.
 This is due in part to marketers wanting to execute quickly on non-traditional advertising tactics, such as content marketing and social media.
 Marketers are looking to capitalize on one-to-one communication, rather than mass broadcasting, and agencies have typically worked on larger campaigns that require longer turnaround times.